Free Ground Shipping Over $100

 • 10% Treats: Enhances nutrition and mental stimulation.

-By sticking to this ratio, you’ll raise chicks that are both physically robust and mentally engaged, without compromising their foundational dietary needs.
-If you would like extra help, we recommend to follow a trusted poultry feeding guide to maintain the 90/10 starter feed-to-treat ratio.
-Also remember that pairing a balanced diet with a clean, warm brooder environment ensures chicks thrive during their early weeks.
+By sticking to this ratio, you can raise chicks that are both physically robust and mentally engaged, without affecting their dietary needs.
+If you want an extra input, we recommend to follow a trusted poultry feeding guide to maintain the 90/10 starter feed-to-treat ratio.
+Remember that pairing a balanced diet with a clean, warm brooder environment ensures chicks can thrive during their early weeks.

 Supporting Your Chickens with Healthy, Safe Treats

-Treats like BSFL, greens, and oatmeal aren’t just tasty—they’re tools to raise resilient, active birds.
-Pair them with Hatching Time’s Chick Grit and feeders for a seamless experience.
-Healthy treats, combined with a well-ventilated chicken coop, help create an ideal habitat for egg production and complement treats with natural mite killer spray to protect your flock from pests, ensuring they stay healthy and productive.
+Treats like BSFL, greens, and oatmeal aren’t just tasty—they’re tools to raise healthy, active birds.
+Pair them with Chick Grit and feeders for a seamless feeding experience for your flock.
+Healthy treats, combined with a well-ventilated chicken coop, help create an ideal habitat for egg production and remember to complement treats with natural mite killer spray to protect your flock from pests that may be attracted to your flock, ensuring they stay healthy and productive.

 Ready to Treat Your Flock?
-Explore Hatching Time’s range of organic chicken treats and accessories, and give your birds the healthiest start!
+Explore Hatching Time’s range of organic chicken treats and accessories, and give your birds the healthiest start possible from day 1!

 By integrating these organic treats into your flock’s routine, you’ll nurture happier, healthier chickens while enjoying the rewards of a thriving coop.
 Happy feeding!